Skip to main content

 The Trail des Aiguilles Rouges

 Just because the UTMB is over, doesn't mean there are no trails to be run.
 The TAR is a prestigious trail running race in the Chamonix valley that gives athletes some of the most iconic and fantastic views of Mont Blanc.
 Starting from the town of Chamonix, the route climbs high up into the Aiguille Rouges nature reserve, taking a different path each year.
 Not for the faint-hearted (or the unprepared), the race covers a distance of 54km and a total ascent of over 4,000m.
-Top runners can complete this race in around six and a half hours but, for many, it will mean a long day of running lasting between ten to thirteen hours.
+Top runners can complete this race in around 6.5h but, for many, it will mean a long day of running lasting between 10 to 13 hours.
 If you don't want to take part, then supporting the event and watching along the way can be just as fun.

 Things to do